hafsahashim487-netizen/Internship-Portfolio/README.md

 - Excel
 - SEO Research Tools
 - Social Media Analytics Tools

-## Note
+-
-Some confidential or sensitive company information has been removed or modified for portfolio purposes.
+Note: Some confidential or sensitive company information has been removed or modified for portfolio purposes.